-Save your new settings, and exit the BIOS.
-You are now ready to reinstall your CD-ROM driver and
+You are now ready to reinstall your CD-ROM driver and Windows operating system.

 To reinstall the CD-ROM driver and Windows 95 in the PC9, complete the following steps:

 - 1. Insert the Windows 95 distribution CD into the system's CD-ROM drive. - 2.
 Insert the Windows 95 CD-ROM Setup Boot Disk (KA-73050) into the system's floppy disk drive.